On posets, monomial ideals, Gorenstein ideals and their combinatorics: Closure operators on upsets and monomial ideals

 For the set $M = \{x^2y\}\subseteq K[x,y]$, we know by Observation~\ref{obs:I=J} that the unique zero dimensional monomial ideal $J = (x^3,y^2)\subseteq K[x,y]$ with $\doc(J) = M$ is identical to the ideal $\ann(M')$, and so $J = \{f\in K[x,y] : f\circ(x^2y) = 0\}$ where the $f$ acts as a differential operator by (\ref{eqn:xoy}).

-That $\doc(J) = \{x^2y\}$ (modulo $J$) means that the socle of $R/J$ is generated by $\overline{x}^2\overline{y}$, as is the case with $R/I$ from here above.
-However, when the ideal $I$ acts a differential operator we note that $(y^2 - xy)\circ(x^2y) = -2x \neq 0$ and so $I \neq\ann(M')$ in this case.
-However, there is a known way to describe homogeneous, zero-dimensional ideals in local Gorenstein rings, something we will discuss in Section~\ref{sec:Gor-inv}.
+That $\doc(J) = \{x^2y\}$ (modulo $J$) means that the socle of $R/J$ is generated by $\overline{x}^2\overline{y}$, as is the case with $R/I$ from above.
+However, when the ideal $I$ acts as a differential operator, we note that $(y^2 - xy)\circ(x^2y) = -2x \neq 0$, and so we have $I \neq\ann(M')$ here.
+There is, however, a known way to describe homogeneous, zero-dimensional ideals in local Gorenstein rings in terms of differential operators.
+We will discuss this in Section~\ref{sec:Gor-inv}.
 Before that, however, we will in the next section discuss some algebraic properties of ideals that have combinatorial implications. \end{example}